MelissaAlasalmi/Libft/README.md

 ```

 ### ft_itoabase
-Works the same way as ft_itoa, but it also takes "base" as a paramater, allowing you to carry out the conversion for any base.
-Made custome for ft_printf.
+Works the same way as ft_itoa, but it also takes "base" as a parameter, allowing you to carry out the conversion for any base.
+Made custom for ft_printf.
 - Uses ft_strnew
 - Uses ft_strcpy
 ```c